BeforeIDieCode/BeforeIDieAchievements/ROADMAP.md

 - Link to a discussion forum or how people can ask for help
 - Project architecture (nice to have)
 - Known issues
+- Review this Dev.io article and create a new issue for enhancing the contribution guide [article](https://dev.to/opensauced/how-to-make-a-delicious-contributing-guide-4bp3)